ckeditor/ckeditor5/packages/ckeditor5-mention/docs/features/mentions.md

 ## Related productivity features

-In addition to enabling automatic text formatting, you may want to check the following productivity features:
+In addition to enabling mentions, you may want to check the following productivity features:

 * {@link features/text-transformation Automatic text transformation} &mdash; allows automatically turning snippets such as `(tm)` into `™` and `"foo"` into `“foo”`.
 * {@link features/autoformat Autoformatting} &mdash; allows quickly applying formatting to the content you are writing.